Lande21/RolandeU.github.io/README.md

 - MIRACLE: GOD will provide always 100%.

 Day 58 of 365. **Brave and THOUGHTFUL!**
-- DAY: Thursday, went to work, tabling in the UDH, had lunch,Had a great time editing, went to the gym and i am happy and thriving, 3hr work: Daily💚💚💚
+- DAY: Friday, went to work, tabling in the UDH, had lunch,Had a great time editing, went to the gym and i am happy and thriving, 3hr work: Daily💚💚💚
 God is great💚💚💚💚💚💚